aPedrotti/apedrotti/README.md

 - 🌱 I’m currently Studying for AWS Solution Architect

+### Sharing
+I'm trying to consolidate knowlege and help others via short articles in [DEV.TO/APEDROTTI](https://dev.to/apedrotti)

 <!--
 **aPedrotti/apedrotti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.